stepup99/lostcarfound/README.md

-# Welcome to GitHub Desktop!
+# Welcome to Lost and Found case registory

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop. anuj
+there are three pages
+1. Admin - where we will see all the victims who lost their car .
+2. police - there are 4 police who are actually working on someone's victim case.
+3. carwoner - where you can seee there case status and of that perticular victim and any one can also register an Fir there .

+# Technical stuffs

+1. using kue on node js to hold all the cases which are filing by the victims on their lost car.